 The team are available now - 0800 644 6080

 - Usually the shareholders of the company should receive approximately 75% of the funds extracted from the company within about 3 months of entering into an MVL.

 - Members should receive the remaining balance of the liquidation account as soon as HMRC clears the case, which usually takes about another 2 months.

 - The exact time it takes until the proceeds of liquidation are distributed will depend on the speed at which your bank releases the funds to the liquidator, which usually takes about 2-6 weeks.

-- Given the variable amount of time it takes for this step to take place it is not possible to schedule an exact members voluntary liquidation timetable that applies to all companies.
+- Given the variable amount of time it takes for this step to take place it is not possible to schedule an exact MVL timeline that applies to all companies.

-The end of the procedure is marked by the members voluntary liquidation final meeting held by the liquidator.
+The end of the Members' Voluntary Liquidation (MVL) procedure is marked by the final meeting held by the liquidator.
 The liquidator will send a notice of the final meeting to the London Gazette, and about three months later the company will be struck off the Registrar.
 However, the directors of the company may be able to restore the company via a Court order at any point within 6 years of dissolution.

-If you have any questions about the members voluntary liquidation process feel free to ask one of our experts online or call us on 0800 231 6040 for a free phone consultation.
-We have an extensive network of 78 offices offering confidential director support across the UK.
+If you have any questions about the MVL process feel free to ask one of our experts online or call us for a free phone consultation.
+We have an extensive network of 100+ offices offering confidential director support across the UK.

 Further Reading on Members' Voluntary Liquidation: Timeline, Process, and Procedure